 - 9. Ask companies to write about their newly released report

-Methods to get free content for your blogIn this article, I’m going to share with you nine methods to get free content written by others for your blog.
+10 Methods to get free content for your blogIn this article, I’m going to share with you 10 methods to get free content written by others for your blog.

 1. Invite content marketers to guest post on your blog

-We put in practice this method in 2019 and polished it in 2020 to get high quality and well-researched content on our digital affiliate marketing magazine.
+We put into practice this method in 2019 and polished it in 2020 and 2021 to get high-quality and well-researched content on our digital affiliate marketing magazine.

 Instead of creating a write for us page (which we deleted in Feb 2020), we outreached to content creators and marketers hired by companies in our niche (Growth Marketing, Content, SEO, Social Media and E-commerce, Agencies).

-So make a list with the companies in your niche and invite them to write a well-researched content for your blog and in exchange, they will get free press, traffic and a backlink.
+So make a list with the companies in your niche and invite them to write well-researched content for your blog, and in exchange, they will get free press, traffic, and a backlink.
 You can start with our list of 500+ websites that accept guest posts.

 Several tips for inviting content marketers to post on your blog

 - Contact only the companies that have an active blog with great content.
-If their content is thin or sparse, don’t bother because most probably they outsource their content and don’t care too much about content marketing.
+If their content is thin or sparse, don’t bother because they probably outsource their content and don’t care too much about content marketing.

-- Do proper research about the company, their content/marketing department and do personalised outreach.
+- Do proper research about the company, its content/marketing department and do personalized outreach.

-- Show them the benefits of writing for your audience and work with them to choose a topic that’s not blatantly promotional but also education for your audience.
+- Show them the benefits of writing for your audience and work with them to choose a not blatantly promotional and educational topic for your audience.

-- And if they don’t have a blog or their blog is not updated; I can’t see a reason for not telling them about your services and land a gig.
+- And if they don’t have a blog or their blog is not updated, I can’t see a reason for not telling them about your writing or content marketing services and land a gig.

 2. Allow guest posting on your blog

-That’s why I will not insist too much into it but give you, briefly, some tips that will increase the chances to get better content:
+That’s why I will not insist too much on it but give you, briefly, some tips that will increase the chances to get better content:

 2.1 Check your DA score

-The vast majority of bloggers do the guest post to get quality links to their website.
+The vast majority of bloggers do guest posts to get quality links to their websites.
 That’s why it is crucial to have good rankings.
 Domain Authority by Moz is the most used ranking factor by bloggers.

-As you can see, our DA is only 33, at the moment, as we don’t focus much on building links.
-That’s why we get around 15-20 request per month.
+As you can see, our DA is only 33 at the moment, as we don’t focus much on building links.
+That’s why we get around 15-20 requests per month.
 If you want to increase your DA, you should focus on building quality backlinks to your blog.